International outreach work of the 2050 Calculator

 Which other places have published 2050 Calculators?

 - Belgium: In 2011 the Belgium regional Government of Wallonia and the consultancy CLIMACT launched the Wallonia 2050 Pathways analysis.
+In 2013, the climate change service of the federal administration and CLIMACT launched the Belgian 2050 Pathways tool, which also includes a My2050 game.

 - China: In 2012, the Energy Research Institute of the National Development and Reform Commission (NDRC) of the People’s Republic of China published its China 2050 Calculator, English language version and China 2050 Calculator, Chinese language version.